-Here are some simple guidelines to help you select whether you use a box, bag or bike travel case when you are traveling with your bicycle.
+Here are some simple guidelines to help you select whether you use a box, bag or bike travel case when you are travelling with your bicycle.
 Covers local, national and international tips.

 Sometimes your enjoyment of bicycle riding takes you well beyond just riding locally.
-These are the times when you’ll be travelling with your bicycle to races or cycling events via airplane or car.
-In these cases you’ll need to make a decision as to how you appropriately package your bike to ensure it arrives safely.
+These are the times when you’ll be travelling with your bicycle to races or cycling events via aeroplane or car.
+In these cases, you’ll need to make a decision as to how you appropriately package your bike to ensure it arrives safely.

 If you are carting your bike in the car and handling it yourself then a soft bag is quite suitable.
 We have several of these and use them all the time in the car to keep it free of grease stains.
 It also helps keep the bike free from damage and makes carting the bike around easy too when you get to your location.
 Wheel bags are a must.

 If you intend to put your bike on a plane then I recommend a hard-shell case, soft shell case or cardboard box.